In this Epoxy Resin Guide:

 - Ideas & Examples

 Another of the great attributes of epoxy resin, aside from the bonding, coating, sealing and hard-shell curing properties; is the polymer’s ability to be creatively colored to accent so many projects.

-There are many materials you can use to color epoxy resin – from items found around the house like paints, nail polish and food coloring – to professional tints, dyes and pigments available for purchase online or from hobby or craft stores.
+There are many materials you can use to color epoxy resin – from items found around the house like paints, nail polish and food coloring – to professional tints, dyes and pigments like our ProMica Powder available for purchase online or from hobby or craft stores.

 What you use to add color to your epoxy resin projects really depends upon the results you’re seeking and the number of items you’re tinting.
 For small batches of personal unique hobby items; using almost any coloring that looks good to you will fit the bill.
 But for artisans creating a number of objets d’art for events, shows or otherwise for purchase – it’s probably best to go with professional pigment powders or dyes to ensure optimal and consistent results.

 Another consideration for epoxy resin dyes is color transparency and uniformity.
 Lighter weight materials will allow more light to pass through your creations while thicker dyes will provide darker coloration and less translucency.
 It’s a good idea to test-tint a small batch of epoxy resin to ensure the color is what you like.

 Homemade resin dyes made of a variety of substances found around the house may work perfectly well for your creations.
 These include chalk, ink, acrylic and watercolor paint, eye shadow and nail polish.
 These should all cure well, however transparency will vary depending upon the material used (and the amount) – so again – test a small amount first.